Marlon Dingle: Storylines

 Marlon supports Paddy when he suffers a mental breakdown after he discovers that Chas was having an affair with Al. Paddy goes missing after a one night stand with Mandy.
 The community start a search for him and Marlon offers to help.
 April becomes concerned by this and fears that Marlon may have another stroke, particularly when she finds him on the floor after he trips.
 April convinces Marlon that he has COVID by getting fake tests in a bid to try and keep him away from the search.
-When Marlon discovers this, he talks to April and assures her that he’ll be fine.
+When Marlon discovers this, he talks to April and assures her that he'll be fine.
 Paddy returns to the village a few weeks later and seems fine.
 However, it is later revealed that Paddy has only come home to say goodbye to his loved ones before he takes his life.
 When Paddy’s loved ones discover this, they go out and search for him.
 Chas and Marlon find Paddy in the woods with a gun in his hand.
 Marlon talks Paddy down and successfully saves him from taking his own life.
 Paddy then returns home and seeks help for his mental health.
 Marlon hosts a lock in at the woolpack where all the male residents talk to one another and offer Paddy their support.

 Reception

 For his portrayal of Marlon, Charnock won the British Soap Award for Best Dramatic Performance in 2004.
 He was nominated again in 2011 for Best Actor.
-The episode 'The Betrayed' was also nominated for Best Single Episode at the 2011 British Soap Awards.
+The episode "The Betrayed" was also nominated for Best Single Episode at the 2011 ceremony.
+In 2022, Charnock once again won the award for Best Dramatic Performance, as well as being shortlisted for the Best Leading Performer accolade.
+In 2023, he received the British Soap Award for Outstanding Achievement.
+Charnock was also longlisted for "Best Actor" at the 2024 Inside Soap Awards.

 Rick Fulton of the Daily Record branded Marlon "Emmerdale's village jester" and "hapless", but noted that he was "one of the soap's best-loved characters".
 He also praised Charnock's portrayal of Marlon, calling it "clever" and added that it was this that made him "one of Emmerdales most popular funnymen, but also showing off his impressive dramatic range when it is called for."
 The Northern Echo's Steve Pratt pointed out that Marlon does not have the best of luck with women.
+In 2017, a writer from Inside Soap commented on how they believed that Tricia was still the "true love" of Marlon.